03 March I 11:15 - 12:30

 In this Lab session, policymakers, economists and stakeholders from both the EU and Mercosur discuss what lies ahead: Is provisional application of the agreement a legally and politically viable option?
 What does this prolonged impasse mean for the future of EU-Mercosur relations?
 What are the broader strategic implications for EU trade policy at a time of heightened geopolitical competition, shifting alliances and supply chain reconfiguration?

-MERCOSUR negotiator at the Commission, DG Trade, European Commission
+MERCOSUR negotiator, DG Trade, European Commission

 Deputy Director at Business Europe

-MERCOSUR negotiator at the Commission, DG Trade, European Commission
+MERCOSUR negotiator, DG Trade, European Commission

 Deputy Director at Business Europe